FeruzaShokirjonovna/quiz-app/README.md

 ## Unfixed Bugs

-There is no unfixed bugs.
+There are no unfixed bugs.

 [Back to Top](#table-of-contents)